haileybirge95/LA_Crime_Application/README.md

 While we cannot prevent individual bias and discrimination, we can be certain this project is not furthering it by ensuring an objective analysis and presentation.

 Please note: The JSON file for this application is too large to be pushed to the remote repository.
 The link to the Google Drive folder for it can be found here: https://drive.google.com/drive/folders/1jxgoZzVjUGFPy0c2Xw9kcjUvDYirk5UI

+To use the application, follow these steps:
+  1. Ensure that the Flask library is installed.
+  2. Copy the data.json file from the Google Drive folder into the data folder of the application (file path: LA_Crime_Dashboard\static\data).
+  3. In the terminal, navigate into the repository folder and run the application with the command: python flaskapp.py.
+  4. Copy the URL that appears in the terminal and paste it into your browser bar.
+  5. A homepage will appear with links to view statistics or the map.